Sometimes children disobey intentionally and other times it is just because they are kids. Learn the difference and how to respond in both situations.

 I took the blanket as promised.
 I have never seen him so upset.
 He didn’t throw a fit, he was just emotionally upset at the prospect of losing his blanket.
 After a couple of minutes, he calmed down.
 He knew he had messed up and he was ready to take the consequence.

 Later that day, I gave his blanket back.
 He was very grateful and told me he wouldn’t leave his room with his blanket any more.
 And he didn’t.
 So you can see from this story that childish actions still need correction.
 And just because the child understands something doesn’t mean it is automatically a foolish action.

 Make the effort to figure out if your child is being childish or foolish.
-As you get to know your child, you will recognize cues like a certain glint in the eye when the child is knowingly disobeying.
-You will continue to misjudge.
-You aren’t perfect.
-I still misjudge Brayden, who is almost 4.
-But you will get better at it.
-Keep these things in mind as you determine if an action is childish or foolish:
+As you get to know your child, you will recognize cues and hints, like a certain glint in the eye when the child is knowingly disobeying.
+You will continue to misjudge at times, but you will get to know your child better and be more accurate.

 - Don’t assume your child knows rules.
 Explain things to your child as age appropriate.